pagerange/mysql2sqlite/README.md

 you want to migrate data.
 * You must have PHP in your system, and in your path, so that it can be executed from the shell.
-* You must have both mysql, PDO, and SQLite extensions installed in your version of PHP.
+* You must have the mysql, PDO, and SQLite extensions installed in your version of PHP.
-* You should have the SQLite binary on your system and in your path so you can check the database one the data has been migrated.
+* You should have the SQLite binary on your system and in your path so you can check the database once the data has been migrated.
 Note: this utility will work fine without it, but you won't be able to check your migrated data without it.
 * Your SQLite database file must contain empty tables that match the